ammarahmedkhan/ammarahmedkhan/README.md

 - 👋 Hi, I’m @ammarahmedkhan
 - 👀 I’m interested in building startups...with ❤️️ and ˂/code˃
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning React and AWS
 - 💞️ I’m looking to collaborate on opportunities with North American Startups
 - 📫 reach me thru email : mrahmed_44@hotmail.com